Management of Powdery Mildew in Greenhouse and High Tunnel Tomatoes by Using Ultraviolet C Light

 Summary:

 Production of vegetables such as tomatoes, cucumbers and peppers in protected environments, like greenhouses and high tunnels, has gained popularity in West Virginia due to proven advantages in extending the growing season and potential of intensive use of scarce flat land.
 However, due to less wind movement and limited escape of plant-transpired water, these structures are prone to high humidity.
 This leads to the development of destructive diseases, such as powdery mildew and leaf mold, which are less common in open field production system.
 Due to the limited fungicidal options for managing diseases in protected culture, plant pathologists have developed alternative management options consisted of non-chemical techniques such as lowering humidity and use of ultraviolet radiation that can make disease management sustainable and reduce cost.
-This project will primarily focus on control of powdery mildew by exposing tomato plants to required amount of UV-C radiation and examine its efficacy on leaf mold in grower cooperators’ greenhouse and high tunnel.
-Efficacy of UV-C exposure will be determined with 6 rows of tomatoes, where three rows will receive optimized dose of UV-C and another three rows will be left unexposed to demonstrate the efficacy of UV irradiation to field day attendees (preferably high tunnel and greenhouse growers).
-The grower cooperators have shown strong interest in conducting trials on site.
-Additional outreach activities will include local and regional growers’ meetings and newsletter articles.
+This project primarily focused on controlling powdery mildew by exposing tomato plants to the required amount of UV-C radiation.
+Project personnel built a UV-C cart with 5 UV-C lights (254 nm) at each side of the cart.
+Powdery mildew-infected plants were exposed to UV-C light at various times.
+We found that 20 S exposure time controlled powdery mildew without any phytotoxicity or leaf burn of plants at pre-bloom stage.
+Efficacy of UV-C exposure was also determined in greenhouse with 9 rows of tomatoes, where three rows received optimized dose of UV-C once, another three rows twice and another three rows were left unexposed.
+We obtained adequate powdery mildew control (75% clean leaf area compared to non-treated).
+We demonstrated the result to 15 tomato growers and reached out to 100 clientele to describe the potential of the technology.
+Results, including the method, were presented at the master gardeners meeting, annual meeting of county agents, pesticide safety education meeting, and WVU Extension Small Farms Meeting.

 Project Objectives:

-This project seeks to develop a sustainable powdery mildew management method on greenhouse and high tunnel tomato production system by using UV-C light.
-These UV units can be used repeatedly as and when needed to make it most cost effective, free from environmental pollution and health hazards to workers.
-This system will make disease management sustainable as the probability of resistance development is very low compared with fungicidal control of powdery mildew.
-Our objectives are to introduce a new system to the growers and provide them the tips where to get technical cooperation in case they want to get their own UV-C unit assembled and run.
-This project will capitalize on similar previous work done on multiple crops including tomato, strawberry, cucumber, rose, apple, peach and post-harvest treatment on many different fruits.
-Specific objectives are:
+This project sought to develop a sustainable powdery mildew management method on greenhouse and high tunnel tomato production system by using UV-C light.
+These UV units could be used repeatedly as and when needed to make it most cost-effective, free from environmental pollution and health hazards to workers.
+This system would make disease management sustainable as the probability of resistance development would be very low compared with fungicidal control of powdery mildew.
+Our objectives were to introduce a new system to the growers and provide them with tips on where to get technical cooperation in case they wanted to get their own UV-C unit assembled and run.
+Specific objectives were:

 1. Assess the usefulness of UV-C light in managing powdery mildew disease in greenhouse and high tunnel;